jeetsukumaran/DendroPy/doc/source/migration.rst

   :attr:`Node._parent_node` of its :attr:`Edge._head_node` to the new value, and vice versa.
-This avoids the need for independent book-keeping logic to ensure that :attr:`Node._parent_node` and :attr:`Edge._tail_node` are always synchornized to reference the same :class:`Node` object and all the potential errors this might cause.
+This avoids the need for independent book-keeping logic to ensure that :attr:`Node._parent_node` and :attr:`Edge._tail_node` are always synchronized to reference the same :class:`Node` object and all the potential errors this might cause.

 The :class:`Tree` Class